Dart-Code/Dart-Code/README.md

     ext install dart-code

-## New in 0.12.0
+## New in 0.13.0

-- A new "type hierarchy" feature has been added (`F4`)
-- The "Preview" tag has been removed from Dart Code
-- The VS Code version number is now included in analytics to help make decisions about when code supporting older versions of Code can be removed
+- Support has been added to format documents while typing (you must enable `editor.formatOnType`).
+This currently triggers when you type `;` or `}`. **Please send feedback!**
+- Additionally, upgrading to the Dart SDK v1.20 will get you the following fixes:
+  - Analysis server will no longer crash on Windows when typing `import`s that start with `con`
+  - Dart docs will now correctly appear in code completion for your own functions
+  - Watch/hover/repl evaluation while debugging now works for async methods

 ## Features